Package Leaflet: Information for the User

 Other medications and Betoptic Suspension

-Inform your doctor or pharmacist if you are using, have used recently or may use any other medication.
+Inform your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

-Pregnancy, breastfeeding and fertility
+Pregnancy, breastfeeding, and fertility

-Do not use this medication if you are breastfeeding as betaxolol may pass into breast milk.
+Do not use this medication if you are breastfeeding, as betaxolol may pass into breast milk.

-Driving and operating machinery
+Driving and using machines

 BETOPTIC SUSPENSION contains benzalkonium chloride

-Follow the exact administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication exactly as indicated by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

 Use in adults